paulobmsousa/techblog/_posts/2019-04-30-hello-jekyll.markdown

 ## Posts configuration

-Each posts usually follow the **post.html** template.
+Each post usually follows the **post.html** template.
 In my case, the text is organized as follows:

 {% highlight ruby %}
 {% raw %}